-Massachusetts' economy continues to expand and this trend is expected to continue over the near term given continued job growth and its diverse employment base.
-Employment growth moderated slightly at the close of calendar year 2015, though year-over-year employment growth was still 2.2% in December and in line with the US level for the same period.
-Labor force participation in the state decreased less than most other states during the recession (except for energy-producing states), and during the current recovery Massachusetts has been among the states with the strongest increases.
-The unemployment rate in the commonwealth remained steady at 4.7% in December 2015, below the US average of 5.0% for the same time period.
+Massachusetts' economy continues to expand, and this trend is expected to continue over the near term given its diverse employment base.
+Employment growth was 2.1% at the close of calendar year 2016.
+Labor force participation in the state decreased less than most other states during the recession (except for energy-producing states), and since then Massachusetts has been among the states with the strongest increases.
+The unemployment rate in the commonwealth fell to 3.1% in December 2016, well below the US rate of 4.7% for the same period.

-The commonwealth continues to be aided by its large education and healthcare sectors, which make up more than 20% of employment.
+The commonwealth continues to be aided by its large education and healthcare sectors, which made up approximately 21.8% of 2015 employment.
+Healthcare is expected to remain a top contributor to the state's economy as research demand remains high at its key institutions.
 The state also has a large financial activities sector, with a significant mutual fund presence.
-While the important healthcare sector is partly behind Massachusetts's above-average employment and income performance, federal downsizing could impact healthcare as well as government research and have a significant impact in Massachusetts.
-The state is characterized by high wealth and education levels but with slow population and job growth over the longer run.
-Per capita personal income as of 2014 was \$58,737.
-Massachusetts' year-over-year third quarter income growth ranks fourth in the nation, the highest in the northeast region, net of non-wage income such as dividends and interest.
-The state's population continues to grow by an estimated 3.4% between 2010 and 2014.
+Its technology sector is surging and will continue to spur growth through the state's economy.
+The state is characterized by high wealth and education levels, but with slow population and job growth over the longer run.
+Per capita personal income as of 2015 was \$62,603.
+The state's population continued to grow by an estimated 3.5% between 2010 and 2015.